Team-Tea-Time/laravel-forum/readme.md

 `php artisan view:publish Eorzea/forum`

 You can then adjust the views however you like.
 I suggest editing the master view to make it extend your app's main layout to easily integrate the forum with your design.

-## Features

-This package is currently in early development stages.
-Feel free to post issues and features requests at https://github.com/Riari/laravel-forum/issues.

- * Category nesting (up to 2 levels)
- * Threads inside categories
- * Posts
- * Easy user integration (through config files and callbacks)
- * Permissions integration, with basic handling out of the box (through config files and callbacks)
- * Lightweight & blazing fast (designed with caching and high speed in mind)
- * Default markup written with [Bootstrap](http://getbootstrap.com/) in mind